Jonah Heim Player Props: Rangers vs. Astros

 Jonah Heim At The Plate

-- Heim is batting .294 with a double, two home runs and a walk.
+- Heim has a double, two home runs and two walks while batting .270.

-- Heim will look to extend his five-game hitting streak.
-He's batting .381 with two homers in his last outings.

-- Heim has gotten a hit in six of nine games this season (66.7%), with more than one hit on four occasions (44.4%).
+- Heim has reached base via a hit in six games this year (of 10 played), and had multiple hits in four of those games.

-- In nine games played this season, he has hit a homer in two of them.
+- In 10 games played this season, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.